-Hearings are held on neutral ground in the community where the client is served by the Department of Social Development.
-The Board obtains or rents space accessible to the physically challenged in community colleges, municipal buildings, community centers or, as a last resort, hotel conference rooms.
+Hearings are held on neutral ground in the community where the appellant is served by the Department of Social Development.
+The Board rents a meeting space that is accessible for individuals living with mobility limitations in the appellant's community from colleges, municipal buildings, community centers or, as a last resort, hotels.